 Commemorating the peace-keepers: in May 2013, a commemoration service for people who lost their lives in United Nations peacekeeping operations took place at the women’s memorial in Whitehall, and included a humanist voice, a band from the Blues and Royals, and wreath-laying from the diplomatic missions of many of the countries whose nationals have served in UN Peace-keeping operations.

-Jubilee for Justice The BHA and Richard Norman for H4BW recently signed a letter from “faith leaders” to the Prime Minister organised by the Jubilee Debt Campaign calling for a Jubilee for Justice, and Richard attended the reception in the Houses of Parliament to launch the letter and mark 15 years since the inaugural meeting of the Jubilee 2000 campaign.
-BHA Vice-Chair Patricia Rogers also spoke at the reception.
+Jubilee for Justice Humanists UK and Richard Norman for H4BW recently signed a letter from “faith leaders” to the Prime Minister organised by the Jubilee Debt Campaign calling for a Jubilee for Justice, and Richard attended the reception in the Houses of Parliament to launch the letter and mark 15 years since the inaugural meeting of the Jubilee 2000 campaign.
+Humanists UK Vice-Chair Patricia Rogers also spoke at the reception.
 You can sign the Jubilee for Justice petition www.jubileedebtcampaign.org.uk/justice.

 SCC has a new website!
 The Stop Climate Chaos coalition website now has lots of new features: resources, events pages, member stories and descriptions, updates on campaigning in the UK.
 SCC would welcome help – if you’ve got a climate change event, resource or story that’s not on the website, please send it over.